-When I was making breakfast this morning several sad looking bananas caught my eye, and I immediately thought, “Ugh, I have to do something with those.”
-Making banana bread when I really wanted to be making double chocolate chip cookies seemed so wrong, so I pushed aside the little Wedding Fairy and decided to create a Double Chocolate Banana Muffin recipe.
+When I was making breakfast this morning several sad looking bananas caught my eye.The immediate thought was, “Ugh, I have to do something with those.”
+Making banana bread when I really wanted to be making double chocolate chip cookies seemed so wrong, so I pushed aside the little Wedding Fairy!
+I decided to create a Double Chocolate Banana Muffin recipe.
 I am so glad I did!

-In case you are wondering, the little Wedding Fairy is that voice in my head that keeps nagging me to stop eating sweets and threatening that if I don’t, I’ll be too chubby for my wedding dress.
+In case you are wondering, the little Wedding Fairy is that voice in my head that keeps nagging me to stop eating sweets.
+She threatens that if I don’t, I’ll be too chubby for my wedding dress.
 She may have a point, but this morning plain banana bread just wouldn’t do!

 These Double Chocolate Banana Muffins are incredibly moist!
 The banana and chocolate flavors are in perfect balance.
 These are not to be missed!